xiaoqing2027/MarkUp_WebService/markUp_research_paper.md

 come up with solution.
 Actually, I didn't implement that multi-user could edit same document at the same time, but I implemented this functionality in user view.
 What I did is that let user save the document they want to edit to their own profile.
 For one document multi-user is editing, it seems that multi-user edit same one, however, they are editing different documents that have same content.

-I implemented most of requirements and functionality of this project.
-By developing this application,I really learned a lot.
-This project not only practiced my technical skills in Android development, but also improved my independent study skills.
+I implemented most of requirements and functionalities of this project.
+By developing this application, this project not only practiced my technical skills in Android development, but also improved my independent study skills.
 Hope there have other students who are interested in this project and is able to continue my work.
-Finally, I am looking forward to integrating with other components of Factor project together, and let Factor project become a product in market.
+Finally, I am looking forward to integrating with other components of Factor project together, and let Factor project become a truly product so that it can be published in market.